Wroclaw the city of over 350 Dwarves

 He was just right before Mr. Barton, kinda weird that he is not included on the Dwarves Map.

-Above list is only some of the dwarves that you will meet, I’m proud to say that we did encounter 17 of them with our limited time.
+Above list is only some of the dwarves that you will meet, I’m proud to say that we did meet 17 of them with our limited time.
 Without any map or application online, it was pure instinct and it was all worth it.

 More Information about Dwarves